Unleash/unleash/website/docs/sdks/unleash-proxy.md

 | `unleashAppName`       | `UNLEASH_APP_NAME`               | `"unleash-proxy" ` | no       | The application name to use when registering with Unleash                                                                                                                                                                                                                                                                                                                                                                                                                 |
 | `unleashInstanceId`    | `UNLEASH_INSTANCE_ID`            | auto-generated     | no       | A unique(-ish) identifier for your instance.
 Typically a hostname, pod id or something similar.
 Unleash uses this to separate metrics from the client SDKs with the same `unleashAppName`.                                                                                                                                                                                                                                                                                |
 | `unleashUrl`           | `UNLEASH_URL`                    | n/a                | yes      | The API URL of the Unleash instance you want to connect to.                                                                                                                                                                                                                                                                                                                                                                                                               |
+## Privacy and hosting options {#privacy-and-hosting}

+<div id="we-care-about-privacy"></div>

+The Unleash Proxy is important because you should not expose your entire set of toggle configurations to your end users.
+Single page apps work in the context of a specific user.
+The proxy allows you to only provide data that relates to that one user: _The proxy will only return the evaluated toggles (with variants) that should be enabled for that specific user in that specific context._

+Most of our customers prefer to run the Unleash proxy themselves.
+We actually prefer this as we don’t want to see your users.
+Running it is pretty simple, it is either a small Node.js process you start or a docker image you use.
+(We can of course host the proxy for you also.)

+For more information on the various hosting options and their tradeoffs, refer to the [proxy hosting strategies topic document](../topics/proxy-hosting.mdx).

 ## Health endpoint